caseykneale/ChemometricsTools.jl/README.md

   - [Regression](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/RegressionShootout.jl)
   - [Fault Detection](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/AnomalyShootout.jl)

-### Package Status => Iterative Refinements (v 0.5.6)
+### Package Status => Fleshing Out (v 0.5.7)
 ChemometricsTools has been accepted as an official Julia package!
 Yep, so you can  ```Pkg.add("ChemometricsTools")``` to install it.
-The git repo's master branch has the most advanced version right now, but may be less reliable because I like to do dev on it.
 A lot of features have been added since the first public release (v 0.2.3 ).
-In 0.5.5 almost all of the functionality available can be used/abused.
+In 0.5.7 almost all of the functionality available can be used/abused.
 If you find a bug or want a new feature don't be shy - file an issue.
 In v0.5.1 Plots was removed as a dependency, new plot recipes were added, and now the package compiles much faster!
-Making headway into v0.6.0 - mostly going to be touch up and adding functionality when I can.
+Multilinear modeling, univariate modeling, and DOE functions are now available.
+Making headway into the release plan for v0.6.0.
 Convenience functions, documentation, bug fixes, refactoring and clean up are in progress bare with me.
+The git repo's master branch typically has the most advanced version, but the features on it may be less reliable because I like to do development on it.

+### Seeking Collaborators
+So my time and efforts for building this package are constrained.
+I really would like to find some collaborators to help flesh this package out, use it, find bugs.
+Even if your interests are more leaning towards machine learning/statistics I'd love to hear from you.
+Please file an issue if you are interested - or send me a message on Julia Discourse (ckneale)!

 ### Version Release Strategy
   - < 0.3.0 : Mapping functionality, prototyping